Egg drop soup is a beautifully simple Chinese dish. Just a few ingredients produce a beautiful bowl of soup.

 - Pour whisked eggs into a small sandwich bag and snip a corner off at the bottom to make streaming the eggs into the soup easy.

-- Ensure broth is at a simmer, not boiling, while adding the eggs.
+- Ensure the broth is at a simmer, not boiling while adding the eggs.

-For leftovers: Keep egg drop soup in an airtight container in the refrigerator for up to 5 days.
+For leftovers: Keep egg drop soup in an airtight container in the fridge for up to 5 days.
 Reheat on the stove and refresh the flavors with a little salt and pepper.

 Egg Drop Soup